-SEASONAL RESIDENCE means a dwelling which is designed or intended for seasonal or recreational use and is not intended for use as permanent living quarters.
-The provision of on-site water and waste disposal systems for a seasonal residence shall be the responsibility of the owner and approved by Service NL.
+SEASONAL RESIDENCE means a dwelling which is designed or intended for seasonal or recreational use, and is not intended for use as permanent living quarters.

 SCREENING means a fence, berm, trees, hedge, wall or building used to separate areas or functions which detract from the appearance of the streetscape and the view from the surrounding areas.